 About the PCAC

 The PCAC is composed of groups representing the Community along with staff of the Hospital the current membership include community members: Catherine Heaney (Chair), Fettercairn Community Health Project; Ciaran Young (Vice Chair), Community Member special interest in the patient experience; Nuala Dignam, Community Member special interest in the people with intellectual disabilities; Marie Price Bolger, Trustus; Fran Keyes, Tallaght Travellers, Primary Healthcare Programme; Jim Lawlor, South Dublin County Council Forum.
-Tallaght Hospital Members: Carol Mullins (Patient Advocacy), Hilary Daly (Nursing), Joanne Coffey (Communications).
+Tallaght University Hospital Members: Carol Mullins (Patient Advocacy), Áine Lynch (Nursing), Amanda McCormack (Paediatrics) and Joanne Coffey (Communications).